Warriors: The New Prophecy: Pseudonym

 The series was written by Erin Hunter, a pseudonym used by authors Cherith Baldry, Kate Cary, Tui Sutherland, and series editor Victoria Holmes.
 The pseudonym is used so that the individual novels in the series would not be shelved in different places in libraries.
 Victoria Holmes chose the name Erin because she liked the name, and Hunter because it matched the theme of feral cats.
 It also ensured that the books were shelved near those of Brian Jacques, an author that the writers, collectively known as "the Erins", liked.

 Inspiration and influences

 The authors of the series drew inspiration from several natural locations in the United Kingdom.
 The four Clans (WindClan, RiverClan, ThunderClan, and ShadowClan) share a fictional forest based on England's New Forest.
 Loch Lomond is another location that influenced the setting.
-The herbs that the cats use for healing is based on information found in Culpeper's Herbal by Nicholas Culpeper.
+The herbs that the cats use for healing is based on information found in Nicholas Culpeper's Complete Herbal.
 Some other sources of inspiration for the series include the works of authors such as J. R. R. Tolkien and C. S. Lewis.

 Cherith Baldry, one of the people who write using the pen name Erin Hunter, said that it was sad and hard to write the death of Feathertail at the end of Moonrise because they had to present it in a way suitable for the book's younger target audience.

 The series is written in an alternating third-person limited narrative.